History of Boca Juniors: AFA affiliation

 In 1908 Boca Juniors affiliated to the Argentine Football Association to play in Segunda División, the second division of Argentine football by then.
 Boca Juniors' debut in official tournaments was on May 3, 1908, when the squad defeated Belgrano A.C.
 II by 3–1 in the stadium of Virrey del Pino and Superí of Belgrano neighborhood.
 Boca Juniors starting line-up for that historic match was: Juan de los Santos; Marcelino Vergara, Luis Cerezo; Guillermo Ryan, Alberto Penney, Juan Priano; Arturo Penney, Manuel Eloiso, Rafael Pratt, Pedro Moltedo, José María Farenga.
 Goals were scored by Pratt (2) and Eloiso.
 The squad finished in first place (among eight teams) and qualified for the next stage, the semifinal, where Boca was beat by Racing Club 1–0.

 On August 2, the first Superclásico (friendly) was played, with Boca winning 2–1.
 Nevertheless, some sources state that there were previous matches between both clubs.
 That same year Boca Juniors played its first Copa Bullrich, a competition contested by Segunda División clubs.
 Boca was eliminated by Atlanta (then champion) in the second stage after being beat 5–0.

 In 1909 Boca made a poor campaign, finishing 3rd in its zone.
 Gimnasia y Esgrima de Buenos Aires promoted to Primera División.
 In 1910 Boca Juniors made a good campaign winning 15 matches with only 3 losses.
 Boca played another semifinal against Racing Club but it lost 2–1 (at GEBA) and could not promote to the first division.

 In 1911, División Intermedia is created as the second level of Argentine football, with Boca Juniors as one of its teams.
-The club made a poor campaign with only 7 wins and 8 loses, almost being relegated.
+The club made a poor campaign with only 7 wins and 8 losses, almost being relegated.
 Pedro Calomino (who became the first idol in the history of the club) debuted during this competition.

 Boca left its field in 1912 to move to Costanera Sur, where the Naval Observatory is located nowadays.
 As a result of the first schism in the Association, dissident body Federación Argentina de Football is established, causing that only a few clubs remained to play a championship.
 Boca would be promoted to the first Division –among other teams– the next year.